John Bohlinger (musician): Career

-A versatile multi-instrumentalist, Bohlinger has recorded master sessions on electric and acoustic guitars, bass, pedal steel, harmonica and mandolin.

-Songwriter

-Bohlinger's songs have also been recorded by Lee Brice, Joe Walsh, Chrissie Hynde, Joey + Rory, Ray Scott, Ashley Ray, Cowboy Troy, Ann Wilson and Nancy Wilson of Heart and many others.

-Writer/Interviewer/Demonstrator

-In 2001, Bohlinger left the music business and worked toward a PhD in psychology at Tennessee State University.
-Unable to completely leave the arts, Bohlinger began pitching a book idea entitled A Guitar and a Pen eventually enlisting his friend Robert Hicks as a partner.
-The book of short stories by Nashville songwriters was eventually published by Center Street in 2008.

 Bohlinger writes a monthly column entitled "Last Call", for Premier Guitar.
 The column is a somewhat comedic, instructional guide to earning a living as a musician in the music business.
 He also writes other columns for the magazine, usually involving gear or guides for specific playing styles.

 In addition to his column, Bohlinger also performs "Rig Rundown" interviews for Premier Guitar, interviewing touring musicians about their guitars, effects chain and other gear.
 He also demo's and reviews a wide variety of gear for Premier Guitar's video reviews.

-Voice Over/ Acting

-John Bohlinger is the voice over narrator for the 2012, six-part series The Songs of Johnny Cash on Ovation TV.

-Bohlinger played Gwyneth Paltrow's bass player in her film Country Strong.

-From 2013-2016, Bohlinger had a recurring role in ABC's tele-drama Nashville.

 Personal life

-As a young man Bohlinger married Sherrie Love, a visual artist.
-They divorced.
-They had one son together who died.
-Bohlinger began a blog on Wordpress entitled "When you Lose Your Child" which serves as an online support group for grieving parents.